Sunday, April 26, 2020

 When that started to change, America changed with it.

-As America became more of a regulatory state, pressure to keep prices down (while remaining compliant) became a primary animating force for manufacturing companies.
+America became more of a regulatory state, pressure to keep prices

 And as a result, low-skilled labor got outsourced to countries where abuse and exploitation were tolerated.

-From the 1970s through the present, China has been more than happy to absorb the manufacturing that quite literally floated every small American town through the first half of the 20th century.
+the 1970s through the present, China has been more than happy to

 Worker abuse?
 Human rights?